|Note: This feature is available in SpatialKey Client for Windows applications, i.e., Map Analyst, Hazard Analyst and Accumulations.|

 In this example, we are viewing a thematic map representing the number of records in each country.

 The Layer Manager indicates how much of your dataset was successfully associated with the geographic boundary data and also change the boundary data you wish to display on the map.
-In this example, there is 100% thematic coverage for the Country boundary, which means that every record matched successfully to a country code available in the country boundary data.
+In this example, there is 99% thematic coverage for the Country boundary, which means that some records (762) have less geographic precision (granularity) than the boundaries in the boundary file.

-Let’s switch to the High Resolution Postal Codes boundary data to view detailed geographic distributions of our data.
+Let’s switch to the US Postal Codes boundary data to view detailed geographic distributions of our data.
+You may also need to zoom in to see this thematic view.

 A little extra credit…